tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 excerpt: "A short guide to the three most fundamental model metrics."
 ---

 Of all the metrics that are commonly used to describe an ML model's performance, the simplest ones are Precision (P), Recall (R), and F1.
-These three are the foundation for several more complex metrics.
+They  are the foundation for several more complex metrics.

 All three metrics range from 0 to 1, with a higher score indicating a better model.
 You may also see them written as percentages, i.e. rescaled from 0 to 100.

 This is a short overview of P, R, and F1 that covers:
-* The formal mathematical definitions of each term
+* The formal definition of each metric
+* A plain-language explanation of what they measure
-* Why they are important
+* Why these metrics are important
-* How adjusting the confidence threshold affects
+* How adjusting the confidence threshold affects each one

-# Positive and Negative
+## Positive and Negative

 For the purpose of evaluating an ML model, the human annotations are the **ground truth** against which the model is compared.
 A model prediction is considered correct only when it matches the human annotation.